-Current and expected air quality concentrations for the upcoming 24 hours.
-Air quality forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
+Air Quality Forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
 Forecasts are also available on the Bureau's Air Quality Hotline at (800) 223-1196.

 EnviroFlash Subscribe to receive emails when the air quality is forecast to reach the AQI level you select.

-Forecast Details: Issued Thursday, December 12 at 1:34 PM: Saturday's Air Quality Forecast for Ozone and Particle Pollution is GOOD statewide.
-[Light winds are currently forecast for much of the state.
-Clouds due to move in by evening.
-Keeping an eye on the timing of cloud arrive and strength of the winds.]
-THIS FORECAST WILL BE UPDATED BY 2 PM FRIDAY. -- Forecaster: Webster
+Forecast Details: Issued Wednesday January 26, at 12:49 PM.
+Wednesday's Air Quality Forecast for Ozone and Particle Pollution is GOOD for the entire state.
+THIS FORECAST WILL BE UPDATED BY 3 PM THURSDAY. -- Webster

 |Air Quality Descriptor||Color Code||Health Effects|